310mc/https-310mc.github.io-tl/source/_posts/feature_scout/a_raininja_day_to_convey.md

 Of course I am!
 The way of the ninja is an inseparable path from my very life!
 {% endbubble %}

-{% bubble Midori smile6 %}
+{% bubble Midori smilesoft %}
-Yeah, I’ll always love mascot characters, so it kinda relieves me to know you’ll also always love ninjas.
+Yeah, I’ll always love mascot characters, so it kinda feels relieving to know you’ll also always love ninjas.

 I don’t think I can be of any help, but just know I’m wishing the best for you.
 {% endbubble %}